TanStack/router/docs/guide/type-safety.md

 ### What if I don't know the route?
 What if it's a shared component?

 The `from` property is optional, which means if you don't pass it, you'll get the router's best guess on what types will be available.
-Usually, that means you'll get a nullable intersection of all of the types of all of the routes in the router.
+Usually, that means you'll get a union of all of the types of all of the routes in the router.

 ### What if I pass the wrong `from` path?